 3. consulting with the World Health Organization on the revision of the International Classification of Diseases-10 focusing on the chapter for mental and behavioral codes; conducting literature searches; designing and conducting formative research projects on the architecture, organization, and content of the ICD classification system (Department of Mental Health and Substance Abuse, WHO);

-4. professional psychology issues: education and training; specialty competencies; mentoring; technology and professional psychology ethics; advocacy.
+4. professional psychology issues: education and training; recognition of clinical child psychology as a specialty and specialty competencies; mentoring; professional development; technology; professional psychology ethics; advocacy.

 - Pediatric psychology and clinical child and adolescent psychology